Hot Off the Presses!

 From the beginning, members of the group were devoted to refining their skills.
 Appointed critics served a three-month term.
 Meetings initially were held in members’ homes, and music was always an important part of the agenda.

-Eventually, growth in participation made it necessary to limit membership to sixty, and the group found larger quarters for meetings, moving to the Regency on Madison Road in the 1980s where it continues to meet.
+Eventually, growth in participation made it necessary to limit membership to sixty, and the group found larger quarters for meetings, moving to the Regency on Madison Road in the 1980s.
+These days, even the spacious trappings of the Regency aren’t enough, and the group has since moved all of its meetings onto Zoom video conference for the foreseeable future.

 Through the years, Cincinnatians prominent from other walks of life have nurtured their passion for poetry in the League.
 The highly celebrated radio host and jazz historian Oscar Treadwell was a devoted member, often featuring work by fellow members on his “Jazz with OT” radio program, which always featured poetry, beautifully read by Mr. Treadwell, along with music.